pijaz/pijaz-sdk/README.md

 The SDK currently supports the following languages:

+ * Lua
  * node.js
+ * PHP

+An browser-based implementation is also available, which can be used client side for public themes.

 More information about each supported language can be found in the README file under each language's subdirectory.